Cruelty to animals: Industrial animal farming

 To reduce aggression in overcrowded conditions, shortly after birth piglets are castrated, their tails are amputated, and their teeth are clipped, and earmarked.
+Dairy cattle are repeatedly impregnated, which results in high rates of perinatal and neonatal loss, and even with the use of assisted reproductive technologies, which can also include Large offspring syndrome (LOS), as well as stress and other health problems, including significant calving difficulties to keep the milk flowing, with their calves being taken away from them after birth and are also dehorned, docked, branded, and castrated.
 Calves are sometimes raised in veal crates, which are small stalls that immobilize calves during their growth, reducing costs and preventing muscle development, making the resulting meat a pale color, preferred by consumers.

 In the United States, animal cruelty such as soring, which is illegal, sometimes occurs on farms and ranches, as does lawful but cruel treatment such as livestock branding.
 Since ag-gag laws prohibit video or photographic documentation of farm activities, these practices have been documented by secret photography taken by whistleblowers or undercover operatives from such organizations as Mercy for Animals and the Humane Society of the United States posing as employees.
 Agricultural organizations such as the American Farm Bureau Federation have successfully advocated for laws that tightly restrict secret photography or concealing information from farm employers.

 A downer is an animal, usually livestock, that cannot stand on its own and therefore is to be killed.
 A downed animal, one that is unable to stand, is not necessarily a downer.
 Neglect, abuse, or inhumane handling of downer animals is considered animal cruelty and is illegal in many jurisdictions.